 Introduction to Rural market Products

 Rural market products are growing at a quick pace in developing countries.
 With the increase in wages and income, there is an increase in the middle class.
-The consumption rate in rural areas is increasing day by day.
+As a result, the consumption rate in rural areas is increasing day by day.
 It has been estimated that 12% of the world’s population resides in the rural areas of India.
-Therefore the rural market has become powerful economic boosters.
-Seeing this change many corporate are trying to utilize this opportunity to gain a strong footing in India’s rural market.
-But entering into a rural market and making a mark is not easy to process, one has to face a lot of challenging situations, like:
+Therefore the rural market has become a powerful economic booster.
+Seeing this change, many corporations are trying to utilize this opportunity to gain a strong footing in India’s rural market.
+But entering into a rural market and making a mark is not easy to process; one has to face a lot of challenging situations, like:

 - Undeveloped transport systems